bunny1215/SMOTE-and-XGBoost/README.md

 The PDF file is the report of this project and you can see the flow of the project via code file.

+There is no raw dataset because creditcard.csv file is too big to upload here.

 Comments and feedbacks are welcome!